araa47/Flask-API-for-Authentication/Readme.md

 Currently there are a couple of endpoints that have been developed and tested but not all endpoints are used by the website.

 1) POST: /api/v1/users - create a user(CREATE).
 You will need to enter the following json information in the body as application json.
+Genetic result and policy are not required and are not filled in by the user when logging in through the login page.
+Currently the simplest method to update this would be to directly talk to the database or use the PUT method in method 5.
 ```
 {
 "email":"testemail@email.com",
 "password": "testpass",
 "first_name": "Testname",
 "last_name": "Lastname",
-"dob": "1995-02-02"
+"dob": "1995-02-02",
+"genetic_result": {"DNA": "XY","XDNA": "YY"},
+"policy":"A1B2C3D4"
 }
 ```
 The above request will get either a json response with "error" describing the error or return a jwt-token which will be needed to be saved to be used to acess the stats of the user.